jhou1/docker-iscsi/README.md

 systemctl enable iscsid
 systemctl start iscsid
 ```

-After you have done the target setup, you should have got the iscsi-target pod ip, let's assume the ip is *10.2.0.2* iscsiadm -m discovery -t sendtargets -p on every node of your cluster run:
+After you have completed the target setup, you should have got the iscsi-target pod ip, let's assume the ip is *10.2.0.2*, then on every node of your cluster run:

 ```
-iscsiadm -m discovery -t sendtargets -p 10.2.0.2 iscsiadm -m node --login
+iscsiadm -m discovery -t sendtargets -p 10.2.0.2 iscsiadm -m node -p 10.2.0.2:3260 -T iqn.2016-04.test.com:storage.target01 -I default --login
 ```

 You should be able to successfully login.

 # Creating test pod

-After you have finished the setup for initiator, run `oc create -f pod.json`, you should be able to see your pod in `Running` status.
+After you have finished the setup for initiator, edit the `pod.json`, replace the `targetPortal` with your iscsi target pod ip, then `oc create -f pod.json`, you should be able to see your pod in `Running` status.
+Enter the pod with `oc rsh --shell=/bin/sh iscsi`, you should be able to read and write to the `/mnt/iscsi` directory in the pod.